 I live in West Virginia, which is in horticultural zone 6a.
-The white potatoes I plant will take about 135 days to mature.
+The white potatoes I plant will take about 135 days to become mature potatoes.

-- Early potato varieties require 60 to 100 cool days to reach harvest.
+- Early potatoes require 60 to 100 cool days to reach harvest.
 Early potatoes are the best choice for southern regions where summers are very warm or hot.

 - Midseason potatoes require 101 to 135 cool days to reach harvest.
-Late-season varieties require 135 to 160 cool days to reach harvest.
+Late-season varieties require 135 to 160 cool days or light frost to reach harvest.

 - Late-season potatoes are a good choice for northern regions where the weather stays mild all summer.

-How Your Climate and Potato Variety Affect When to Harvest Your Potatoes
+How Your Climate and Potato Variety Affect When to Harvest Potatoes

 Potato cultivars will also differ in days required to reach maturity based on the access to light and soil conditions of your garden.
 Try to choose a planting cycle and potato variety that will mature in your garden setting when temperatures are mild, not above 80°F and not below 40°F.